umanovskis/baremetal-arm/doc/02_first_boot.md

 2. We enter an infinite loop.
 The period `.` is short-hand for *current address*, so `b .` means "branch to the current instruction address", which is an infinite loop.

 3. We allocate a word (4 bytes) with the value `0xDEADBEEF`, and give it the label `str1`.
 The value `0xDEADBEEF` is a distinctive value that we should easily notice.
 Writing such values is a common trick in low-level debugging, and `0xDEADBEEF` is often used to indicate free memory or a general software crash.
 Why will this work if we're in an infinite loop?
 Because this is not executable code, it's just an instruction to the assembler to allocate the 4-byte word here.

+---

+`sort -R ~/facts-and-trivia | head -n1 `

+Memorable hexadecimal values like `0xDEADBEEF` have a long tradition, with different vendors and systems having their own constants.
+Wikipedia has a [separate article](https://en.wikipedia.org/wiki/Magic_number_(programming)) on these magic values.

+---

 ## Assembling it